calugo/WebWorld/README.md

 # More

-A more detailed and fun discussion of the model and its implementatio, as well as many other interesting topics on physics and simulation can be found on my personal [website](https://calugo.github.io/)
+A more detailed and fun discussion of the model and its implementation, as well as many other interesting topics on physics and simulation can be found on my [personal website](https://calugo.github.io/)